PutinCoinPUT/putmobilewalletandroid/README.md

 Android APKs for PUTinCoin Mobile Wallet

 Pls download:
-putincoinwallet.apk -> for Android <10
-putincoinmultiwallet.apk -> for Android 10+
+"putincoinwallet.apk" -> for Android <10 and "putincoinmultiwallet.apk" -> for Android 10+